Ludgvan: Parish church

 The church is dedicated to Saint Ludowanus and later jointly with Saint Paul the Apostle.
 It is probable that the original idea of a Saint Ludgvan began in the eleventh century.
 In 1316 it was referred to in probate records as the Church of St. Ludevon.
 The church was rededicated in 1336.
 Early spellings of the place-name vary between forms with and without 'Saint' referencing and differentiating the church and its surrounding churchtown.
 The building was originally cruciform and Norman but was rebuilt in the 15th century with a tower.
 In 1840 a south aisle replaced the previous transept and porch.
+The church was renovated in 1887, at a cost of about £800, under the instruction of Piers St Aubyn.
+The box pews were removed and replaced with open-ended pews of varnished pitch-pine, and the pulpit and lectern are of carved oak.
+The opening service was on 17 January 1888.
 The feast traditionally celebrated in the parish is the Sunday nearest to 22 January, in observation of the Conversion of St Paul.
 The last church services conducted in Cornish were in Ludgvan in the late 17th century (this claim is also made for Towednack).

-There are four Cornish crosses in the parish; one is at Crowlas, another at White Cross (this has a cross on one side of the head and a crude crucifixus figure on the other) and two are in the churchyard.
+There are four Cornish crosses in the parish; one is at Crowlas, another at Whitecross (this has a cross on one side of the head and a crude crucifixus figure on the other) and two are in the churchyard.